david-fong/okiidoku/cpp/readme.md

 As for actually linking to the dynamic library, ¯\\\_(ツ)\_/¯.
 I don't really know how this stuff works.
 See [solvent\_cli's CMakeLists.txt](./src/solvent_cli/CMakeLists.txt) for inspiration.
 Maybe this will help: [tldp.org on shared libraries](https://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html)

 - Make sure to read and follow the api contracts documented in the headers.
 Exceptions are intentionally not thrown for precondition violations.
+If you would like to run against a build of libsolvent with assertions, create and use a build of libsolvent with `-DCMAKE_BUILD_TYPE=Debug`.

 - To change the supported grid sizes that get compiled, create a [tweak header](https://vector-of-bool.github.io/2020/10/04/lib-configuration.html#providing-a-tweak-header) for [`include/solvent_config.hpp`](include/solvent_config.hpp).